texfaq/texfaq.github.io/FAQ-inlgrphapp.md

-- asymptoteThe package [`asymptote`](https://ctan.org/pkg/asymptote) (provided in the `asymptote` distribution) defines an environment `asy` which arranges that its contents are available for processing, and will therefore be typeset (after ''enough'' runs, in the ''usual'' LaTeX way).
+- asymptoteThe package [`asymptote`](https://ctan.org/pkg/asymptote) (provided in the `asymptote` distribution) defines an environment `asy` which arranges that its contents are available for processing, and will therefore be typeset (after "enough" runs, in the "usual" LaTeX way).

   Basically, you write
   ```latex